Dimitriusprog/lib_simple/README.md

 # lib_simple
-This is my first lib which i use and show on github.This lib i use for simple
+This is my first lib which i use and show on github.This lib is needed to perform simple actions.